FIDATA/website/src/content/en/existing_problems.md

 1. They have architectural flaws and don't meet those or other requirements for good software for trading.

-2. Most of products has no quality support.
+2. Most of the products have no quality support.
 This creates risks for traders.

 3. Many products haven't been updating for a while.